ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 When a Registration Officer or Supervisor logs in to a client machine for the first time, they provide their biometric details, which will be stored and mapped to the client machine locally.
 This locally stored data helps to authenticate a supervisor or Registration officer to work in offline mode (when the client is not connected to the server).
 #### A. Map registration officers and supervisors to a client machine.
-Initially a machine will have no users on boarded.
+Initially, a machine will have no users on boarded.
 The first Registration Officer/Supervisor will be on boarded by an Administrator or from the backend.
 Thereafter this Registration Officer/Supervisor can onboard other users.
 1. This functionality allows the system to create new mapping between registration officers and supervisors to a client machine
 1. Allow the system to receive the request for mapping a registration officer / supervisor to the client machine with selected data
    * Fields selected on the UI include user, status, fingerprints, and irises.
    * The list of users will include only active users.
 The system does not show users who are blacklisted or decommissioned.
-   * The list of users does not include users who are already mapped to the machine.
+   * The list of users do not include users who are already mapped to the machine.
    * All 10 fingerprints are captured and authenticated with the server.
 The machine must be online for this authentication.
    * The system then validates the fingerprint quality threshold is met.
    * The system then validates the number of successful fingerprint authentications is greater than or equal to the config setting of fingerprint authentications required.
-   * Unlimited retries are allowed.
+   * Unlimited attempts are allowed.
    * Both irises are captured and authenticated with the server.
 Validate that the iris quality threshold is met.
    * Validate that the number of successful iris authentications is greater than or equal to the config setting of iris authentications required.
-   * Unlimited retries are allowed.
+   * Unlimited attempts are allowed.
 3. If validations are successful, then the system performs the following:
-   * Save the mapping locally.
+   * Saves the mapping locally.
    * Successfully authenticated fingerprints and irises will be stored locally.
    * Fingerprints and irises with unsuccessful authentication will not be stored.
    * The status of the mapping is set to ‘Active’ or ‘Inactive’ as selected.